Veliká Ves (Chomutov District)

 Veliká Ves (Michelsdorf) is a municipality and village in Chomutov District in the Ústí nad Labem Region of the Czech Republic.
 It has about 300 inhabitants.

 Veliká Ves lies approximately 22 km south of Chomutov, 65 km south-west of Ústí nad Labem, and 78 km west of Prague.

-Administrative parts
+Administrative division

-Villages of Nové Třebčice, Podlesice, Široké Třebčice and Vitčice are administrative parts of Veliká Ves.
+Veliká Ves consists of five municipal parts (in brackets population according to the 2021 census):